Customizing a VM Using cloud-init in VMware Cloud Director

 How to Customize a VM Using cloud-init

-The following steps apply to all GleSYS templates in VMware Cloud Director, including both Linux and Windows-based ones.
+The following steps apply to all GleSYS templates in VMware Cloud Director.

 Step 1 - Generating a VMware Cloud Director API token